hmrc/agents-external-stubs/README.md

 Response | Description
 ---|---
-201| when user created, `Location` header contains link to get the entity 409| when `userId` already exists or any other unique constraint violation 404| when `userId` not found
+201| when user created, `Location` header contains link to get the entity 400| when user payload has not passed validation
+404| when `userId` not found
+409| when `userId` already exists or any other unique constraint violation

 ## Running the tests